How to become a project manager (and why it’s a great career)

 When you have a basic grasp of all the key project management skills and know which industry you’d like to work in, start putting a targeted resume together.

-As well as your newly-developed skills, list any relevant tech proficiencies, even if you’ve not applied them to project management methodologies before.
+Along with your newly developed skills, list any relevant tech proficiencies, even if you haven’t applied them to project management methodologies before.

-You may be an expert with Microsoft Excel or understand the workings of a particular customer relationship management (CRM) platform.
+You may be an expert with Microsoft Excel or have a deep understanding of a specific customer relationship management (CRM) platform.
 These kinds of information technology (IT) skills are transferable and could impress an employer.

 4. Start networking

-Job boards will have positions you can (and should) apply for, but you’ll be competing with hundreds of other aspiring project managers.
+Job boards have project manager positions you can (and should) apply for, but you’ll be competing with hundreds of other aspiring project managers.

-Supplement your search by talking to people who are already in the field, as conversations can yield opportunities.
+Supplement your search by speaking with people who are already in the field, as conversations can yield opportunities.

 If possible, speak to the project management professionals in your own business.
 Tell them your intentions and make it clear that you want to learn about what they do.
-If an entry-level position opens, you’ll be first on their mind.
+If an entry-level project manager job opens, you’ll be first on their mind.

 Another option is to attend events.
 Look to your local business community or connect with other project professionals through PMI events.